jackhamond/jackhamond.github.io/_posts/2025-06-27-the-knight-is-forged-at-home.md

 ## Beyond the Armour

 What is a knight?
-One may think of a knight as a man in armour with a sword in one hand and a shield in the other, but this is only what a knight wears—it does not tell you what a knight is.
+One may think of a knight as a man in armour with a sword in one hand and a shield in the other, but this is only what a knight wears; it does not tell you what a knight is.
 Who is the man in the armour and why does he have a sword and shield?
 What makes him a knight?
 Who has made him a knight?
 What is his reason for being a knight?

 When the Church stood at the center of every city, and Christ was King not just in name but in law and life, there were men called knights.
 They fasted before battle.
 They kept vigil in chapels with their swords laid across the altar.
 They stood before bishops who gave them not just a sword—but a mission: **To defend the weak.
 To fight for the Church.
 To live as Christian soldiers.**